Medical Transcription: Everything You Need to Know and More

 What is the result of medical transcription?

-Medical transcription generates various types of reports based on different stages of patient care.
-Some of the examples include:
+Hospitals create lots of reports at different stages of patient care.
+Some examples are:

-Radiology report: Once the diagnosis and radiographic treatments are finished, the radiologist dictates this report.
-It contains the radiologist's conclusions and analyses of nuclear medicine tests, MRIs, CT scans, and other imaging techniques.
+📝 Radiology report is the analysis of nuclear medicine tests, X-rays, MRIs, CT scans, and other imaging techniques.

-Office reports: Office reports are documents that are prepared in a medical practitioner’s office and are not treated as hospital reports.
-Some of these are initial evaluations, letters to referring physicians, patient introduction letters to specialists, and chart notes for each visit.
+📝 Office reports include internal documents like initial evaluations, letters to referring physicians, patient introduction letters to specialists, and chart notes for each visit.

 What do medical transcriptionists do?

-They pause and seek clarification if they come across contradictory information, such as someone listed as taking a drug they are allergic to, to ensure the record is true.
+They pause and seek clarification if they come across contradictory information.
+For instance, they will re-check to ensure the record is true when someone says they are taking a drug they are allergic to.

-Responsibilities and duties of a medical transcriptionist include:
+Duties and Responsibilities of a medical transcriptionist include:

 - Transcription of patient data, including name, social security number, and medical history